RichterDelaCruz/tdd-deployment/README.md

 ### **2. Generate and Add SSH Key**

 #### **Generate a New SSH Key**
-1. Run the following command to generate a new SSH key:
+1. Run the following command in your local PC to generate a new SSH key:
    ```bash
    ssh-keygen -t ed25519 -C "your_email@example.com"
    ```